gshipley/enterprise_training/AdminTraining.md

 ##**Additional marker files for JBoss EAP**

 If you recall from a previous lab, we discussed the way that OpenShift Enterprise allows the developer to control and manage some of the runtime features using marker files.
-For Java based deployments, there are additional marker files that a developer needs to be aware of.
+For Java based deployments, there are additional marker files that a developer needs to be aware of:

- * enable_jpda - Will enable the JPDA socket based transport on the java virtual machine running the JBoss EAP application server.
-This enables you to remotely debug code running inside the JBoss application server.
+ * enable_jpda - Will enable the JPDA socket based transport on the JVM running the JBoss EAP application server.
+This enables you to remotely debug code running inside of the JBoss application server.

    * skip\_maven_build - Maven build step will be skipped
    * force\_clean_build - Will start the build process by removing all non essential Maven dependencies.
 Any current dependencies specified in your pom.xml file will then be re-downloaded.